jharner/rspark/vagrant/readme.md

 You should now be back at the macOS terminal.

+execute `PATH=$PATH:/Applications/VirtualBox.app/Contents/MacOS/` to aid in next steps.

+## increase capacity of VM disk

+1. Find the filename for the VM: it will be in a subfolder of `~/VirtualBox VMs/` It should end in `.vmdk` and be 10 GB in size.
+For example, `VirtualBox VMs/rstest_default_1540829755384_89632/ubuntu-xenial-16.04-cloudimg.vmdk'`

+2. Note the UUID for the drive: `VBoxManage showhdinfo <PATH from #1>`, first line of output.

+3. Clone the drive to vdi format. `VBoxManage clonehd <PATH from #1> cloned.vdi --format vdi`

+4. Resize it: `VBoxManage modifyhd cloned.vdi --resize 20000`

+5. Convert back to vmdk: `VBoxmManager clonehd cloned.vdi cloned.vmdk --format vmdk`

+6. Reset the UUID: `VBoxManage internalcommands sethduuid cloned.vmdk <UUID from #2>`

+7. Copy back modified drive: `cp cloned.vmdk <PATH from #1>`

+8. Delete cloned.vmdk, cloned.vdi

+9. Step 2 should now show the drive size being 20 GB.

 ## transfer images to vagrant

-		docker save -o images.tar rsprk-hadoop rsprk-hive rsprk-postgres rsprk-rstudio` vagrant ssh
+		docker save -o images.tar rsprk-hadoop rsprk-hive rsprk-postgres rsprk-rstudio vagrant up
+		vagrant ssh
 		docker load -i /vagrant/images.tar
-		sudo dd if=/dev/zero of=wipefile bs=1024*1024; rm wipefile (#to free up disk space) exit
+		exit

-## build the .box (all on macOS)
+## build the .box

-1. `vagrant halt`

-2. `/Applications/VirtualBox.app/Contents/MacOS/VBoxManage showhdinfo /Users/mlilback/VirtualBox\ VMs/vagrant_default_1505941216004_67319/ubuntu-16.04-amd64-disk001.vmdk`

-	*(use the appropriate path for your machine.
-Note the UUID for later.)*

-3.  `vboxmanage clonehd /Users/mlilback/VirtualBox\ VMs/vagrant_default_1505941216004_67319/ubuntu-16.04-amd64-disk001.vmdk clone.vdi --format vdi` *(to create clone.vdi)*

-4. Use `vboxmanage modifyhd clone.vdi --compact` to minimize the size

-5. `vboxmanage clonehd clone.vdi new.vmdk --format vmdk` will convert it back.

-6. Update the UUID with the one noted in step 1: `vboxmanage internalcommands sethduuid new.vmdk a19b892d-684b-418c-96fa-c8768bdb9958`

-7. Replace the original vmdk file with new.vmdk, using the original name.

-8. `vagrant up`

-9. `vagrant package --output rspark.box`
+1. `vagrant package --output rspark.box`

-10. Upload the box to vagrantcloud.com
+2. Upload the box to vagrantcloud.com